 The International Guesthouse is located at the northern edge of the pedestrian zone of Thamelbordering Paknajol Road, just a few minutes walking from Thamel’s busy hub which means that it’s quiet at night and you actually get to sleep!

 - More Options: The nearby Hotel Himalayan Oasis really is a little oasis in the madness of Thamel.
-If Airbnb is more your vibe there is this Soundproofed Apartment for the ultimate peaceful stay in Thamel or this Stylish City Crib full of modern-day comforts.
+If a rental is more your vibe there is this Soundproofed Apartment for the ultimate peaceful stay in Thamel or this Stylish City Crib full of modern-day comforts.

 Near Boudha Stupa